krzema12/cr-checklist/README.md

 (Raw notes, TODO: clean up)
 * does this change reinvent the wheel (reimplement something)?
 Can some code be taken from a generic place, to maintain consistency with how it works in other places?
+Example: there was filtering in some part of the system, custom-made, but only partially.
+It used some library functions, but some things were done in a custom way.
+It led to a bug

 1. Are troubleshooting facilitators in place?
 * Is there proper logging?